 05.03.01.01 Example 1

-The nearest target to a motor control center (MCC) is a TP cable located 2.7 ft. above the top of the .
+The nearest target to a motor control center (MCC) is a TP cable located 2.7 ft. above the top of the enclosure.
 The MCC is at 6 ft. from the nearest corner.
 Determine whether the MCC can be screened.

 Solution

-The MCC can be screened if the TP cable target is outside vertical ZOI. of Attachment 8 to Appendix F, as in Figure 5.2.1 .
-Since the vertical ZOI ( ft.) is greater than the vertical distance between the of the ignition source and the TP cable target (.7 ft.), the MCC fire is capable of damaging the target and therefore cannot be screened.
+Because an MCC is a closed electrical enclosure, the base of an MCC fire is placed 1 ft. below the top of the enclosure (see Section 05.02.03.01, “Assigning a Location to Fire Ignition Sources,” item b in the first lettered list).
+Therefore, the target is located at 3.7 ft. above the fire base.
+The MCC can be screened if the TP cable target is outside the 98th percentile HRR vertical ZOI.
+Table A.01 of Attachment 8 to Appendix F indicates that a TP cable target exposed in the plume of a 98th percentile HRR MCC free-burn fire is equal to 5.82 ft., as duplicated in Figure 5.2.1 below.
+Since the vertical ZOI (5.82 ft.) is greater than the vertical distance between the base of the ignition source fire and the TP cable target (3.7 ft.), the MCC fire is capable of damaging the target and therefore cannot be screened.

 Figure 5.2.1 – Finding the Vertical ZOI for an MCC and TP Cable Target.

+05.03.01.02 Example 2

-Determine whether a transient fire is capable of igniting TS cables in a cable tray that is located Solution
+Determine whether a generic transient fire is capable of igniting TS cables in a cable tray that is located 7 ft. above the top of the transient combustible.

+Solution

-The transient fire is capable of spreading to the TS cables if the tray is in its vertical ZOI Since the elevation of the cable tray above the top of the generic transient combustible exceeds the vertical ZOI a transient fire more than 2 ft. away from a corner would not be capable of spreading to the cable tray.
-However, a transient fire within 2 ft. of a corner could ignite the cables because the tray is within its vertical ZOI
+The generic transient fire is capable of spreading to the TS cables if the tray is in its vertical ZOI.
+The base of a transient fire is at the top of the transient combustible, which by default is located 0.5 ft. above the floor.
+Consequently, the TS cable target is at 6.5 ft. above the generic transient fire base.
+The vertical ZOI for a transient fire can be determined from Table A.02 of Attachment 8 to Appendix F, which is duplicated in Figure 5.2.2 below.
+Since the elevation of the cable tray above the top of the generic transient combustible (6.5 ft.) exceeds the vertical ZOI (4.87 ft. from Figure 5.2.2), a generic transient fire more than 2 ft. away from a corner would not be capable of spreading to the cable tray.
+However, a transient fire within 2 ft. of a corner could ignite the cables because the tray is within its vertical ZOI (7.85 ft. from Figure 5.2.2).

-Figure 5.2.2 – Tabulated Vertical ZOI for a Transient and TS Cable Target.
+Figure 5.2.2 – Tabulated Vertical ZOI for a Generic Transient and TS Cable Target.

 05.03.01.03 Example 3